aka-NameRec/tap_launcher/README.md

 ## Overview

-A "tap" is a brief press of a key combination (by default within 0.2 seconds).
+A "tap" is a brief press of a key combination.
 The application monitors keyboard events and executes configured commands when a valid tap is detected.

 ## Features

-- **Real-time tap detection** with configurable timeout
+- **Real-time key detection** with no time restrictions
 - **Background daemon** for continuous monitoring
 - **TOML configuration** for easy setup
 - **Left/right modifier distinction** (e.g., `ctrl_l` vs `ctrl_r`)